devopsnext/simpleci-shared-library/documentation/docs/jenkins/requiredPlugins.md

 # Required Plugins

-The following Jenkins plugins are needed in order to use the Piper Library.
+The following Jenkins plugins are needed in order to use the SimpleCI shared library.
 The list below contains the plugin Id and version of the plugin.

 **Plugins**